CATIE

 If any of these symptoms occur without apparent reason, call your nurse or doctor right away.

-Lactic acidosis is rare (less than one case per year for every thousand patients).
+Lactic acidosis was seen by doctors in the 1990s and early 2000s in some people on ART.
+However, today it is extremely rare as ART is much safer.
 If you do develop any of these symptoms, it does not necessarily mean you have lactic acidosis, but you should still let your doctor know right away.

 Side effects